Lake Como is one of the most beautiful lakes in Italy. Is Lake Como worth visiting?

 In the past decade, nearly 140,000 visitors came to Villa del Balbianello in a year!
-It was even featured in several movies like “A Month by the Lake ” (1995), “Casino Royale” (2006), and believe it or not, in “Star Wars: Episode II Attack of the Clones” (2002).
+It was even featured in several movies like “A Month by the Lake” (1995) and “Casino Royale” (2006), and believe it or not, in “Star Wars: Episode II Attack of the Clones” (2002).

 For me, the garden is the best part of Villa del Balbianello.
 The plants covering the walls of some buildings in the villa and vines crawling columns of the loggia are utterly fairytale!
-The trees and grasses are neatly trimmed, and flowers are blooming – heavenly ambiance, indeed!
+The trees and grasses are neatly trimmed, and flowers bloom – heavenly ambiance!

-The garden is so meticulously landscaped and designed in Italian style that it will make you press your shutter so many times during your visit.
-Your experience will much be better if you come during a bright sunny day when the water around the villa is sparkling blue!
+The garden is meticulously landscaped and designed in the Italian style that it will probably make you press your shutter so many times during your visit.
+Your experience will much be better if you come on a bright sunny day when the water around the villa is sparkling blue!

 To visit Villa del Balbianello, you must first go to Lenno.
 From Lenno, you can hike for 25 minutes to the villa or ride a Taxi-Boats from the beach of Lenno.
 Entry is 15 EUR.
-You can find the detailed visitors information from this link.
+You can find detailed visitor information from this link.

 Hit two birds with one stone by visiting Villa Carlotta, the fourth unmissable place to see in Lake Como.
-It is both a museum and a villa with a really picturesque garden to satisfy your wanderlust, really!
+It is both a museum and a villa with a really picturesque garden to satisfy your wanderlust!

-Like Villa del Balbianello, Villa Carlotta is a well-maintained place with overlooking views of Lake Como.
+Like Villa del Balbianello, Villa Carlotta is a well-maintained place where you can see overlooking views of Lake Como.
 Villa del Balbianello shall feel more magical, but Villa Carlotta has a botanical garden and a notable collection of 17th to 18th centuries sculptures to give a unique experience when visiting Lake Como.

 Discover nature’s little wonders in Villa Carlotta’s 8-hectare botanical garden.
 See various beautiful trees, cacti, flowers, and shrubs along different trails, some with panoramic viewpoints.
-It’s going to be a lovely stroll, made special by Italian botanical goodness.
+It will be a lovely stroll, made special by Italian botanical goodness.

 Villa Carlotta’s museums, on the other hand, feature many masterpieces, sculptures, and antique objects from the previous three centuries.
 Some of them may interest you, but the one you would like to see in the museum is the view from the small balcony with the views of the lake.
 It’s breathtaking!